 Thomas Jefferson may have been the eloquent writer of our nation's Declaration of Independence, but he was terribly awkward when it came to women.
-Not only was hone of the last of his circle of friends to marry; once he had found a woman he was enamored with enough to want to marry, he spoke/wrote about the idea with his best male friends more than with the woman herself, Rebecca Burwell.
+Not only was he one of the last of his circle of friends to marry; once he had found a woman he was enamored with enough to want to marry, he spoke/wrote about the idea with his best male friends more than with the woman herself, Rebecca Burwell.
 When he finally brought up the idea to Rebecca Burwell, she turned him down, gave him another chance, turned him down again, and soon after married a mutual acquaintance.

 This rejection, according to Jon Kukla, became the impetus for debilitating headaches that Jefferson suffered from for most of his life in response to stress and for an intensified misogyny on his part.
 To me, Jefferson sounded like the worst of men today who feel entitled to a woman's affections or physicality and when turned down decide to hate on all women.